Dionysus: Return to Greece

 Badakshan patera, "Triumph of Bacchus" (first–fourth century).
 British Museum.

 Returning in triumph to Greece after his travels in Asia, Dionysus came to be considered the founder of the triumphal procession.
 He undertook efforts to introduce his religion into Greece, but was opposed by rulers who feared it, on account of the disorders and madness it brought with it.

 In one myth, adapted in Euripides's play The Bacchae, Dionysus returns to his birthplace, Thebes, which is ruled by his cousin Pentheus.
-Pentheus, as well as his mother Agave and his aunts Ino and Autonoe, disbelieve Dionysus's divine birth.
+Pentheus, as well as his mother Agave and his aunts Ino and Autonoë, disbelieve Dionysus's divine birth.
 Despite the warnings of the blind prophet Tiresias, they deny his worship and denounce him for inspiring the women of Thebes to madness.